confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Receive query results one row at a time (streamQuery())<a name="stream-query"></a>
 ----------------------------------------------------------------------------------

-The `streamQuery()` method allows client apps to receive query results one row at a time, either asynchronously via a Reactive Streams subscriber or synchronously in a polling fashion.
+The `streamQuery()` method enables client apps to receive query results one row at a time, either asynchronously via a Reactive Streams subscriber or synchronously in a polling fashion.

 ```java